Pelosi praises Schumer’s speech on Israel, says ‘Israel’s reputation is at risk’ - KVIA

 CNN

+Speaking to CNN’s Dana Bash on “State of the Union,” Pelosi noted that Schumer, the highest-ranking Jewish elected official in the US, was “concerned about the weakness of the Palestinian Authority and the very, very dangerous attitude of the right-wing Israeli government.”

+Prime Minister Benjamin Netanyahu told Bash earlier Sunday that Schumer’s comments were “totally inappropriate” and refused to commit to new elections.

 “The prime minister’s presentation proved the necessity of Chuck Schumer’s speech.
-Chuck Schumer’s speech was an act of courage, an act of love for Israel,” Pelosi told CNN’s Dana Bash on “State of the Union” immediately after Prime Minister Benjamin Netanyahu criticized the comments.
+Chuck Schumer’s speech was an act of courage, an act of love for Israel,” Pelosi said.

-Pelosi said Schumer “loves Israel” and that his remarks “should be listened to because Israel’s reputation is at risk” as the humanitarian crisis in Gaza deepens.
+Her latest comments underscore a shift in rhetoric among top American leaders in recent weeks.
+President Joe Biden said last week that Netanyahu was “hurting Israel more than helping Israel” and called a possible invasion of Rafah a red line, though he clarified that crossing it would not result in punitive measures against Israel.

+The White House and congressional Democrats are most critical of the deteriorating humanitarian situation in Gaza as Palestinians increasingly face deadly violence in their search for aid.

-Pelosi said Netanyahu must “be unaware or ill-informed” of the humanitarian situation in Gaza after the prime minister claimed Israel was letting in enough aid.
-Pelosi called it a “very sad situation” as aid organizations warn of a famine looming in the region.
+Pelosi said Netanyahu must “be unaware or ill-informed” of the humanitarian situation in Gaza after the prime minister claimed Israel was taking proper steps to increase aid corridors.
+The California Democrat called it a “very sad situation” as aid organizations warn of a famine looming in the region.

+A growing number of children in Gaza are dying of starvation and dehydration, according to the World Health Organization and Palestinian officials, while UNICEF says that thousands of newborns are at risk of dying of hunger in the next month.
+Aid agencies have accused Israel of imposing arbitrary and contradictory criteria that obstruct the entry of relief into the war-ravaged territory.

 “When we give assistance to a country, we insist they do not interfere with our giving humanitarian aid,” Pelosi said.

-“It’s curious to me to see Netanyahu talk the way he does when he tried to interfere in American elections,” Pelosi said, referring to Netanyahu criticizing then-President Barack Obama and the JCPOA — better known as the Iran Nuclear Deal — in front of the US Congress.
+“It’s curious to me to see Netanyahu talk the way he does when he tried to interfere in American elections,” Pelosi said, referring to Netanyahu criticizing then-President Barack Obama and the Iran nuclear deal in front of the US Congress.

 In that 2015 address, Netanyahu framed Iran as a major terrorist threat to the US and Israel, comparing it to ISIS and North Korea.
 He argued that the deal then in the works to prevent the nation from gaining nuclear weapons would in fact “guarantee” that it secures them — “lots of them.”

-President Donald Trump withdrew the United States from the JCPOA in 2018.
+Former President Donald Trump withdrew the United States from the deal in 2018.

+Trump attacked Schumer on Sunday for about calling for new elections in Israel and went on to criticize Israel’s loyalty to Democrats.

+“The Democrats are very bad for Israel.
+Israel sticks with them.
+I guess Israel’s loyal maybe to a fault because they stick with these guys,” he said in an interview on Fox News.

+“He doesn’t forget it.
+He looks at, ‘Where do I get more votes?’
+And I guess he’s seeing, you know, the Palestinians and he’s seeing the marches, and they are big.
+And he says, ‘I want to go that way instead of Israel,’” Trump said.

+Trump said his message to Netanyahu would be, “You have to finish it up and do it quickly and get back to the world of peace.”
+He again vowed to bring peace to Ukraine and the Middle East if elected president.

-Democratic Rep. Adam Schiff of California also discussed Schumer’s recent comments on “State of the Union” Sunday.
+Democratic Rep. Adam Schiff of California, meanwhile, toed a middle ground on Sunday’s “State of the Union” when discussing Schumer’s recent comments.

 “I agree with Leader Schumer’s comments regarding the necessity of reducing civilian casualties in Gaza,” Schiff said.
 “I wouldn’t go as far as the leader in setting out the timing of elections.”